pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 You can see other details such as who applied the update and when, as well as counts of added, updated, and unchanged resources.
 If your stack is integrated with your workflow, such as [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}), you should also see useful links to data like your Git commit hash, mapped branch, and pull request ID.

-##### Stack tags
+#### Stack tags

 Custom [stack tags]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}) can be managed within the Stack tab.
 Select the **New** button to create a new tag, the pencil to edit an existing tag, or the trash can to permanently delete a tag.

 ![Stack tags](/images/docs/reference/service/stack-tags.png)

-#### Detailed Activity View
+#### Activity

 By default, the Activity tab gives you a card-based list of stack updates sorted by date.

 Selecting "Details" from the Stack update tab, or selecting a specific activity from the login screen, gives you a detailed view of that specific update.
 The Activity tab provides insights into the operations that were performed on your stack resources during an update.
-This tab can include three tabs, depending on your setup:
+This tab can include three tabs, depending on your setup: Changes, Timeline, and Configuration.

-* **Changes**.
+##### Changes

 This lets you toggle between different log views:
-![Stack resource graph](/images/docs/reference/service/resource-changes.png)

 * _Summary Log_ which lists a summary of changes, counts of affected resources, and update duration
 * _Diff Log_ which displays a diff of the changes (created, updated, or deleted resources), your stack outputs, and the same counts and update duration shown in the Summary Log view.
 * _Diagnostic Log_ which displays warning messages or a description of the operations performed during the update (if any).

-* **Timeline**.
+![Stack resource graph](/images/docs/reference/service/resource-changes.png)

+##### Timeline

 This gives you a detailed timeline of changes to individual cloud resources.
 It also includes useful resource links and counts of affected resources.

 ![Stack resource graph timeline](/images/docs/reference/service/timeline.png)

-* **Configuration**.
+##### Configuration

 This displays the same configuration details that you can find in the Stack view for your update.

 #### Resources View